Last Updated on

-Shrubs are usually in summer cocktails, but we loved this combination for the holidays!
+Shrubs are usually in summer cocktails, but we loved this flavor combination for the holidays in this shrub cocktail!

 The sweet fresh citrus and the tart cranberries make a great relish that gets even better as the combination has a chance to sit and maturate as it gets a bit of a fermented tang.
 This flavor always reminded us of the holidays, and with Christmas fast approaching, we wanted to make a cocktail that embraced this flavor.